Key takeaways

 After the Federal Reserve’s latest interest rate decision, you may be tempted to try and start connecting some dots.

-Even with three rate cuts next year, the Fed’s key benchmark borrowing rate would stay at the highest level since 2007.
+Even with one cut this year, the Fed’s key benchmark borrowing rate would stay at the highest level since 2006.
 Those estimates signal policymakers are prepared to keep rates higher for longer, decisions that could greatly impact consumers’ finances.
-Higher rates translate to higher yields at banks, along with more expensive borrowing costs on any type of product, from a credit card to a home equity loan.
+High rates are what boost yields on savings accounts and keep borrowing costs on almost any type of product expensive, from a credit card to a home equity loan.

-But even though it seems comparable to getting a sneak peek at the winning lottery numbers — helping you predict when could be a good time to lock in a certificate of deposit (CD) or auto loan — you should still proceed with caution.
+But even though it seems comparable to getting a sneak peek at the winning lottery numbers — helping you predict when it could be a good time to finance a big-ticket purchase — you should still proceed with caution.
 Many experts, including members of the Fed itself, have questioned the predictive power of this tool.
 Fed officials’ projections are never set in stone, and they could continue to evolve as more information about inflation and the labor market comes in.

 Here’s everything you need to know about the dot plot, including what it is, how to read it — and why you might want to think critically about it.